-Good Sister, Bad Sister ebook available now on Amazon for just $0.99
+Good Sister, Bad Sister ebook available now on Amazon FREE

 Minuet Dewin, eldest daughter of the renowned wizard, Razzmorten, spent eighteen years of her life loving, caring for, defending and protecting her younger sibling.
 And she did so in spite of the growing evidence that all her tender ministrations were completely undeserved.
 Until, that is, her sister’s eighteenth birthday arrives and the girl lets slip the mask she has been living behind for most of her life in order to appear acceptable by those whom she depended on for her very survival.